dalenewman/JunkDrawer/README.md

 to notice the first row is different.
 We recognize it as a set of column names.
 The lines that follow are records.

-Because there are only a few columns (3), and a few records (4), it's easy for us to see that the _comma_ is delimiting the values in each record.
-Moreover, we can see `Name` is text, `Birthday` is a date, and `Points` is numeric.
+Because there are only a few columns and records, it's easy for us to see a _comma_ is delimiting the values in each record.
+Moreover, we see `Name` is text, `Birthday` is a date, and `Points` is numeric.

-Junk Drawer just has to do the same thing as we do.
+Junk Drawer has to do the same thing.
 It has to figure out three things:

 1. the delimiter
 2. the column names (if available)
 3. the column data types

-For Excel files, you can skip the first step.
+For excel files, the first step is skipped.

 ### Finding the Delimiter

 By default, 100 lines are examined.
 A set of pre-defined delimiters are counted in each line.
 If any delimiters are found, the average per line and [standard